pulumi/docs/content/docs/intro/console/accounts-and-organizations/accounts.md

 obtained from the identity provider you used for signing up.
 For example, your GitHub identity.

-To edit your profile information, navigate to **Profile Settings** by clicking on your avatar and selecting **Settings**.
+To edit your profile information, navigate to **Profile Settings** by selecting on your avatar and selecting **Settings**.
 The **Profile** tab is displayed by default.

 ![User-profile page](/images/docs/reference/service/user-profile-page.png)